 New members are welcome to join.
-As a Sentinel, you will be asked to complete a survey once a year to tell us about the successes and challenges in your life.
+As a Sentinel, you will be asked to complete several short surveys a year to tell us about the successes and challenges in your life.
 The information you share will help the Sherlock Center to decide what to target for change.
-The Sherlock Center will also hold two to three presentations each year on topics of interest to Sentinels.
+The Sherlock Center will also hold two presentations each year on topics of interest to Sentinels.

-The Core Committee is a group of up to 20 Sentinels who meet bi-monthly at the Sherlock Center.
+The Sherlock Sentinels Advisory Committee is a group of up to 20 Sentinels who meet bi-monthly at the Sherlock Center.
 The Core Committee helps to plan activities for Sherlock Sentinels and work on projects adopted by the Committee.
-Core Committee members also participate in an annual review of the Sherlock Center's five-year plan and are asked to provide feedback on specific Sherlock Center activities throughout the year.
+Advisory Committee members also participate in an annual review of the Sherlock Center's five-year plan and are asked to provide feedback on specific Sherlock Center activities throughout the year.

-Sentinels interested in becoming a Core Committee member must apply and participate in an interview.
-New members will be selected based on their interests, experiences, and ability to contribute to the work of the Core Committee.
+Sentinels interested in becoming an Advisory Committee member must apply and participate in an interview.
+New members will be selected based on their interests, experiences, and ability to contribute to the work of the Advisory Committee.

 For more information or to ask a question, contact: